kyorohiro/cgame/README.md

 # CGame

 todo Game library for C language.
-Generated executable file is moved on browser to use emscripten.
+Generated executable file is executable on browser to use emscripten.

 ## LICENSE